Goob-Station/goobsite/src/content/posts/changelog00/index.md

 Since cloning was removed from research, now CMO spawns with circuit boards in their locker roundstart.

 ## Other Minor Changes
-#### Syndies spawn with 25 tc, syndicats only cost 7 tc, and throngler can be purchased for 100 tc.
+#### Syndicats only cost 7 tc, and throngler can be purchased for 100 tc.
 #### Custom music and custom backgrounds
 #### Nukie round has TF2 announcer effects
 #### Minor buff to skub and bike horn, clown mains rejoice.